Simple but effective grilled cheese sandwiches from Lucy's Whey.

 At the intersection of University Place and E. 12th Street is a cluster of hedgehog food establishments that almost perfectly represents the hedgehog phenomenon in Manhattan at this particular moment.
 Literally within a stone’s throw of each other (if a thrown stone could pass through a building) are an old school pizzeria, a falafel stand, a Cambodian sandwich shop, a creperie, a hummus restaurant, a hamburger place, a taqueria, a “tortaria”, a ramen shop and a yakitori operation.
 This particular location is an ideal habitat for the hedgehog, wedged between NYU and Union Square; lots of students, lots of folks in the market for a quick, inexpensive something to eat.
 Clearly, there are gaps in the coverage, and one could quibble, as well as nibble around the edges of this assertion, but these ten eateries include hedgehog types that come to us from several eras and several continents and together they form a microcosm of the larger universe of contemporary New York single-food purveyors.

 - Stromboli is actually one of the older pizzerias in the City.
 It has been around since 1966, a perfectly okay representative of New York slice pizza.
 One might say that the tomato sauce is a bit sugary.
-Pizzerias are surely the most common of New York hedgehogs, vastly outnumbering whatever category might be in second place.
+Pizzerias are surely the most common of New York hedgehogs, vastly outnumbering whatever category might be The live-streamed Beta application offers Live Baccarat, Live Blackjack Early Payout and both Live American and Live European Roulette games. in second place.
 (We’ll hazard a guess further on.)
 Interestingly, as upscale, artisanal pizzerias have continued to appear in growing numbers, they have been accompanied by a proliferation of down market 99 cent slice pizza joints.
 Pizza, decades after establishing itself as a staple of New York life, continues to be a dynamic and vital street character.